-These are questions that many aspirants ask themselves since there is a huge premium on acquiring an education from a prestigious college and an MBA is for most the last big shot that they can take to get a big brand name on to their resume.
+These are questions that many aspirants ask themselves since there is a huge premium on acquiring a degree from a prestigious college and an MBA is for most the last big shot that they can take to get a big brand name on to their resume.

 There are other reasons as well ranging from a mind-numbingly monotonous IT job to a horrible boss, to the existential dread — what will become of me and my life if I am stuck in my current situation forever.